Francisco de Paula Santander: Political differences

 In 1828, growing internal conflicts continued.
 Santander was elected as one of the delegates to the Ocaña constitutional convention, during which both his supporters and other opposition political factions blocked Bolívar's attempts at reform.
 This led to the sudden exit of many of the delegates supporting Bolívar, who disagreed with the Convention's potential outcome.

 These events eventually led Bolívar to declare himself dictator in August of that year, while the office of the vice president was abolished.

 Santander and his political sympathizers felt that this act betrayed liberalism and the ideology of the Age of Enlightenment, some even comparing Bolívar to Napoleon or Julius Caesar.

 On September 25, 1828, Bolívar escaped an assassination attempt.
-Among those blamed was Santander who, in a quick military trial, was originally sentenced to die without specific proof of his participation in the event, but President Bolívar pardoned him, commuted his sentence and ordered his exile.
+Among those blamed was Santander who, in a quick military trial headed by General Rafael Urdaneta, was originally sentenced to die without specific proof of his participation in the event, but Bolívar pardoned him, commuted his sentence and ordered his exile.

 Even today, the details are not totally clear and the evidence appears to be inconclusive.
 Some historians consider that Santander knew about the possibility of an assassination attempt and initially opposed it, but eventually allowed it to happen without his direct participation.
 This position was eventually assumed by Santander himself later in his life.
 Others consider that Santander may have been involved in the plan from the beginning as it would benefit him politically, though no direct proof of his role has been found.